FAMILY FUN SERVICE

 ACTIVITY:

-SERVICE can be alone, with a large group, or a few friends.
+SERVICE can be alone, with a large group, or with a few friends.
 SERVICE brings unexpected blessings.

-11 year old Jason was an enterprising young man, and he loved to bake chocolate chip cookies.
+Eleven-year-old Jason was an enterprising young man, and he loved to bake chocolate chip cookies.
 Through the block was an old Victorian home of two elderly sisters, Mable and Margaret.
 One day Jason took cookies to them as an act of service.
 They loved them!
 The next time he brought cookies Mable brought out a large jar filled with money!
 Jason’s eyes widened as she offered to pay him.
 He loved visiting them and refused to take payment for his cookies.
-Jason continued to bring cookies.
-AND do odd jobs for MONEY!
+Jason continued to bring cookies (for free).
+Then they asked him to help them with odd jobs around the house and they would pay him.
+This was okay.

 HOW DO WE SERVE OTHERS?